The Company Setup for Tech Startups Search Guide: 5 Steps to Launch

 The IT Context:

 The standard Corporate Tax rate is 9% on taxable income exceeding AED 375,000.
 However, Free Zone entities may qualify for a 0% rate on qualifying income if they meet specific substance requirements.
-It's essential to consult with a tax professional to determine your tax obligations and explore potential exemptions.

 4. Register for VAT (Value Added Tax)